Samsung Galaxy S III: Issues

-while the more recent incident occurred when a Swiss teenager was left with second and third degree burns in her thigh caused by her phone's explosion.
+while the more recent incident occurred when a Swiss teenager was left with second and third-degree burns on her thigh caused by her phone's explosion.

 In October 2013, Samsung acknowledged swelling and overheating issues with the Li-ion batteries in many S III phones, and offered replacement batteries for affected devices.

+In 2014, with the rollout of Android 4.4.2 "KitKat", Samsung confirmed the update for the Galaxy S3, however the company eventually stated that due to the 1GB of RAM, the update would not happen.
+This only affected the GT-I9300 model, as other models got the update, including the Neo variant.
+It was later found by developers, that Samsung's TouchWiz interface was more "bloated" and was greater in size than the system partitions.

 Reception

 Commercial reception

 According to an anonymous Samsung official speaking to the Korea Economic Daily, the S III received more than 9 million pre-orders from 100 carriers during the two weeks following its London unveiling, making it the fastest-selling gadget in history.
 In comparison, the iPhone 4S received 4 million pre-orders prior to its launch, while Samsung's previous flagship phone, the S II, had 10 million handsets shipped within five months.
 Within a month of the London unveiling, auction and shopping website eBay noted a 119-percent increase in second-hand Android phone sales.
 According to an eBay spokesperson, this was "the first time anything other than an Apple product has sparked such a selling frenzy."

 The S III was released in 28 countries in Europe and the Middle East on 29 May 2012.
 To showcase its flagship device, Samsung afterwards embarked on a global month-long tour of the S III to nine cities, including Sydney, New Delhi, and cities in China, Japan, South Korea and the United States.

 The S III has helped Samsung consolidate its market share in several countries including India, where Samsung expected to capture 60 percent of the country's smartphone market, improving on its previous 46 percent.
 Within a month of release, Samsung had a 60-percent market share in France, while the company controlled over 50 percent of the German and Italian smartphone markets.
 Over a similar period the S III helped increase Samsung's market share in the United Kingdom to over 40 percent, while eroding the iPhone 4S's 25 percent to 20 percent in the country.
 The S III was scheduled to be released in North America on 20 June 2012, but because of high demand, some US and Canadian carriers delayed the release by several days, while some other carriers limited the market at launch.

 The S III's US launch event took place in New York City, hosted by Twilight actress Ashley Greene and attended by dubstep artist Skrillex, who performed at Skylight Studios.